 Q: There has been a change at Vanguard that changes our status on the Developed Markets Fund.
 The question I have been getting is: What do you recommend now that the Vanguard Developed Markets Fund is closed?

-How can a beginning investor get started with little to invest?
+Q:How can a beginning investor get started with little to invest?

-I am a US citizen living and working overseas.
-My income falls below the Foreign Earned Income Exclusion amount, and so I am unable to open/contribute to an IRA in the US.
-So, if I diversify into an REIT fund, I will have to accept the higher tax burden that comes with these accounts.
-My question is: do you think that it is worth it, in the long run?
+Q: Do you think that it is worth it, in the long run?
 (I plan on working overseas for the next 4-5 years at least) Or should I skip on diversifying into real estate until I am able to do so in an IRA?
 Would an REIT ETF fund be a better move over an REIT mutual fund?